 Slugs and snails are active at night, and if you water your garden in the afternoon or evening, the moist nighttime soil provides fertile territory (no pun intended) for these garden pests to breed, lay eggs, and feed.

-Watering your garden early in the morning, preferably around 8 or 9 am, this gives the topsoil plenty of time to dry out before nightfall.
+Watering your garden early in the morning, preferably around 8 or 9 am, gives the topsoil plenty of time to dry out before nightfall.
 And dry soil is not conducive to slug activity, as it makes your plants much more difficult for them to get to.

 4. Add copper to your garden